 A. We do!
 Local pick-up is a cheaper option and it saves on shipping costs.
-To order for pick-up, place an order using the Compost Worm Local Pick-up option on our site (please note orders need to be placed at least 24 hours before pick-up).
+To order for pick-up at our Oxford, MS location, place an order using the Compost Worm Local Pick-up option on our site (please note orders need to be placed at least 24 hours before pick-up).
 Once we receive your order our team will reach out to coordinate a pick-up time and date.
 Pick-up times and dates are from 8:30 am-5:00 pm Tuesday - Friday.

 Q. How do I add compost worms to a garden?

 A. Adding compost worms to a garden or lawn is a straightforward process.
 We recommend adding the compost worms during the day by gently placing the worms and any shipping bedding in a moistened spot of the garden.
 Compost worms don't like light so doing this during the daytime encourages them to disperse into the soil quickly.
 For moistening the ground, just dampen it with a hose.
 It doesn't need to be too wet, just moist like a wrung-out sponge.

 Q. Do you have a guide or recommendations for a first-time worm composter?

 A. We do!
 We ship worms for composting throughout the continental US 356 days per year.
 We ship packages using USPS Priority, UPS, and UPS 2-day depending on weather, location, and order size.